Acxiom/metalus/metalus-gcp/docs/pubsubpipelinedriver.md

 * **value** - the data
 * **topic** - The appName

+The driver will attempt to locate a credential using the optional credential name parameter below.
+If the parameter isn't specified, then the default is used.
+Finally the client will be created without using credentials and rely on the credentials used to start the Spark job.

 ## Command line Parameters
 *Required parameters:*
 * **driverSetupClass** - This class will handle all of the initial setup such as building out pipelines, creating the PipelineContext.